simple-configuration-server/example-configuration/README.md

 ```
 _Note you need to have docker and docker compose (v2) installed_

-Since all 'secrets' in these files define the '!scs-gen-secret' tag, these are
+Since all 'secrets' in the above YAML templates use the '!scs-gen-secret' tag,
-auto-generated and saved when first running the container.
+these are auto-generated and saved when first running the container.

 Now you can use e.g. curl to get data from the server.
 Note that you can find
 the token for the superuser in your .local/secrets/scs-tokens.yaml file: